berlin0308/PORTFOLIO/Research_Projects/CALF/README.md

-# Application of Deep Learning Algorithms on Dynamic Video for Recognition and Analysis of Dairy Calf Behaviors
+# Application of Deep Learning Algorithms on Dynamic Video for Recognition and Analysis of Dairy Calf Behaviors (In Progress)

 ## Summary